“The best I ever had? That’s tough.”

 “That’s it?
 That’s all you want?”

 “The opening session at the conference begins at seven.
-It’s around six now.
-Do you think we could do this so I get back in time?”
+It’s almost six now.
+If we do this can I get back in time?”

 “That’s not going to happen.”